Pearls of Wisdom...on turning 60

 |Curvaceous 'Sixty' Succulents|

 Lately, I notice I take more interest in what 'wiser' women and men have to say about life, how they live it and the pearls of wisdom they pass on.
+I want to tap into my "inner wisdom".
 Sometimes we can get so caught up in the 'now' with family and friends of our own age that we do not pause to think of the 'later'.
 Our wiser friends can guide us into the future.

 |Life..it's in the detail|